Electric motor test stand

-An electric motor (E-motor) test stand (also referred to as bench) is a test stand for reproducible testing of electric motors.
-In addition to the mechanical design, an electric motor test stand consists of accompanying measurement devices, sensors and application software.
+An electric motor (E-motor) test stand (also referred to as a bench) is a test stand for reproducible testing of electric motors.
+In addition to the mechanical design, an electric motor test stand consists of accompanying measurement devices, sensors, and application software.
 The bus systems used to control and monitor the test objects are also included in the test stand.

 There are a variety of different types of test stands, such as developmental test stands, endurance test stands, end-of-line (EoL) test stands, and hardware-in-the-loop (HiL) test stands.

 General

 Testing of electric motors is generally done to determine characteristic curve points or entire characteristic curves.
-There is also additional testing that is done to characterize the electromagnetic behavior of the test object: e.g., generative measurements, measurements of cogging torque, discharge measurements.
+There is also additional testing that is done to characterize the electromagnetic behavior of the test object: e.g., generative measurements, measurements of cogging torque, and discharge measurements.

 Operational modes

 Classic testing

-A typical test setup includes a load machine, clutch and torque transducer.
+A typical test setup includes a load machine, clutch, and torque transducer.
 An externally applied load is used to strain, i.e., load, the motor.
 Using this method, simple characteristics can be directly mechanically acquired and the derived variables calculated.
 From the input current and input voltage, the absorbed power can also be recorded.
 Similarly, from the rpm and torque output values, the mechanical power output can be determined, and thus, the efficiency of the motor.